 The Cranberry Pill Study:

-A. A recent study tested the benefit from cranberry pills compared to placebo among women in nursing homes (JAMA, Nov.
+A. One study tested the benefit from cranberry pills compared to placebo among women in nursing homes (JAMA, Nov.
 8, 2016).
 The elderly women in this trial were prone to repeated urinary tract infections.
-The measurement that was made was of bacteria in the urine.
+Investigators measured bacteria in their urine.

 Unfortunately, in this randomized clinical trial the cranberry pills were no more effective than placebo.
 You can listen to the lead author explain the study and its findings here.